 - When scanning documents, set your scanner resolution to sample at 150 DPI or lower.
 Generally 96 DPI is sufficient to generate a highly readable document, so if it's a particularly long document you may want to reduce your settings to 96.

 - If OCR (Optical character recognition) is available on your scanner turn this on.
 It can dramatically reduce the file-size and has the added bonus of allowing you to copy text from the resulting scan.
+Some scanner settings will refer to this as "Text Enhancement".

 - If you have an electronic PDF sent to you, you can open the PDF in Acrobat Standard or Acrobat Pro to: